Lifecycle

 ,Container::make()

-does not reuse instances, meaning that it always returns a new instance, even with the same parameters.
+does not reuse instances, meaning it will always return a new instance even if called with the same parameters.

 About Memory Leaks

-In most cases, our business code does not cause memory leaks (very few users have reported memory leaks).
-We just need to be mindful not to infinitely expand long-lived array data.
-Consider the following code:
+In the vast majority of cases, our business code does not result in memory leaks (few users report memory leaks).
+We just need to be mindful not to let long-lived arrays grow indefinitely.
+See the following code:

 <?php